 - in order to enrol in childcare or kindergarten (the law does not apply to enrolment in primary or secondary school, outside school hours care services, or playgroups), commonly known as ‘No Jab, No Play’ (Victorian state policy), and

-- to be eligible to receive certain family assistance payments from Centrelink (Child Care Benefit, Child Care Rebate and Family Tax Benefit Part A-end of year supplement) commonly known as ‘No Jab, No Pay’ (Commonwealth policy).
+- to be eligible to receive certain family assistance payments from Centrelink (child care payments and the full Family Tax Benefit Part A fortnightly payment) commonly known as ‘No Jab, No Pay’ (Commonwealth policy).

 - Catch-up vaccinations for refugees and asylum seekers in Victoria: Multilingual client brochure (June 2016)